Please click to expand…

 Sharing of Personal Data

 Release International will sometimes work with partner organisations in the pursuit of our Christian ministry.
-We either have your consent to share to personal data, or if we use legitimate interest, we will contact you to let you know.
+We either have your consent to share personal data, or if we use legitimate interest, we will contact you to let you know.
 Where we have shared or plan to share personal data with external Christian organisations, we will contact you before we do that.

 All personal data and special categories of personal data are processed in a manner that ensures appropriate security.
 Our paper-based systems, filing systems, IT systems, servers, Cloud storage, database, laptops and mobile phones are properly secured.